-There are two different types of eeros: eeros and eero Beacons.
+There are three different types of eeros: eeros, eero Pros, and eero Beacons.

-Further reading: What's the difference between the 1st and 2nd generation eero?
+Further reading: What's the difference between the 1st Gen and eero Pro?

 eero Beacon is half the size, but even more powerful than eero (1st generation).
 After a year and a half of collecting customer insights and feedback, eero found that more than half of customers place eeros in stairwells, kitchens, and hallways, where cords are disruptive.
 With eero Beacon, simply plug each unit into a wall outlet to easily expand coverage in the home.
 Add as many eero Beacons as needed to provide each room with WiFi coverage.

 In every network, you must use an eero or eero Pro as your gateway (the eero connected directed to your modem).
 This is because eeros/eero Pros have Ethernet ports on the back, which are required for creating a connection to your network.
 You can swap out your gateway eero with an eero Pro, eero, or 1st generation eero (just not eero Beacon).

 As for the rest of your network, you can use any eero (1st generation, Pro, eero, and eero Beacon) as your additional eeros.
 Should you wish to hardwire your eeros, you will need to use an eero, as well as for networks where you want to connect certain devices via Ethernet.